A review of

 "Algernon, Who played with a Loaded Gun, and, on missing his Sister, was reprimanded by his Father", and

 "Hildebrand, Who was frightened by a Passing Motor, and was brought to Reason".

-Their two styles appear similar at first, but Gorey's own stories seem to drift about on the borders of the supernatural.
-Belloc's children quickly pay the price for their moral defects, as if the gates to purgatory are always nearby; Gorey's kids often seem more innocent, with misfortune meted out by mysterious forces (or wild animals) at work.
+Their styles appear similar at first, but Gorey's seem to drift about on the borders of the supernatural.
+Belloc's children quickly pay the price for their moral defects, as if the dark gates to purgatory are always close by; Gorey's kids often seem more innocent, with misfortune meted out by mysterious forces (or wild animals) at work.
 This is the added dimension, I feel, which the new illustrations bring to Belloc's stories.

 In keeping with the style his later works, Gorey's characters do not betray much surprise or dismay upon their faces, but by their mimed, balletic extensions.
 Instead of his normal vignettes drawn within an outlined frame, Gorey allowed details to travel beyond the illustration frame.
 It seems to provide a greater connection to the verse.
 Blackwood's Victorian pen and ink characters were thickly accented, in all their stentorian glory.
 Gorey's Victorian players live in a stark world: the children naïve, resolute, and devoid of active speech.
 Many of the illustrations simply set the stage - leading up to the big moment, which is then played out in the imagination.
 It is Edward Gorey's delightful magic, at work.